Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • documentation of your learning and development.

-Australia Council staff are available to assist you in understanding the purpose of the grant, application requirements, and submitting your application.
+Our staff are available to assist you in understanding the purpose of the grant, application requirements, and submitting your application.
 Staff can assist over email, phone, Teams, Zoom, and, where possible, in person.

 We do not review draft applications.
 However, we can discuss any specific questions or issues you have about your application.